shinmoniee/hybrid-dns-resolution-with-amazon-route53-resolver/README.md

 ## Introduction

-This handson demonstrates a hybrid DNS architecture using AWS Route 53 Resolver, connecting an on-premises environment (simulated in AWS) with a cloud VPC.
+This handson demonstrates a hybrid DNS architecture using Amazon Route 53 Resolver, connecting an on-premises environment (simulated in AWS) with a cloud VPC.
 It showcases how to enable seamless DNS resolution between on-premises and cloud environments.

 ## Scenario